 Raw seafood is ready to be served, but can be risky in terms of storage.
 You have to make sure you buy fresh, and your best option would be to buy it on the day itself, which can make things more stressful during the holidays.
 All in all, I personally tend to go for a mix.

-The prettiest platters don’t contain just seafood.
+Holiday seafood boards (platters) don’t contain just seafood.
 For added color and to complement the flavors, add some pickles, vegetables, different dips and bread or crackers.
-Choose options that are tangy, fresh and garlicky, as that’s what tends to go well with the platter’s stars.

 Here are a few of my personal favorites: